Students are an important part of this Conference

 Some of the opportunities for students in connection with our annual conference:

 - NAA offers a discounted admission to Student Members.
-Students can also join at the time of regitsration at a special low-cost membership rate — only $35.
-This includes a subscription to Natural Areas Journal, free access to the NAA webinar series and access to all other NAA member benefits.
+Students can also join at the time of regitsration at a special low-cost membership rate — only $40.
+This includes a digital subscription to Natural Areas Journal, free access to the NAA webinar series and access to all other NAA member benefits.

 - NAA offers student scholarships to the conference.
 Students are encouraged to apply for a John W. Humke Student Scholarship.
 Deadline to submit is Monday, June 25.

 - NAA holds a student paper and poster competition.
 Prizes totalling more than $200 are awarded to students who compete.
 Just be sure to check the competition box when submitting your proposal.
-In addition to cash prizes, winners receive a complimentary 2-year NAA membership or an extension of their current membership.

 - Students can sign up for the Student-Mentor Networking Lunch.
 Students and recent graduates at the conference can attend this event for free as long as they RSVP at the time of registration.
 They will be matched with a mentor in their interest area and can enjoy a complimentary lunch while networking for their professional future.